The World of Yesterday: Summary

-Zweig understands that it can be difficult for a generation to live through crises and catastrophes to conceive previous generations' optimism.
-They witnessed a rapid improvement in living conditions, a series of discoveries and innovations, and the liberation of mores and youth.
-Progress in transport had upset the maps; the air's conquest had questioned the meaning of borders.
-Widespread optimism gave everyone ever-growing confidence, as it thwarted any attempt to seek peace—each believing that the other side valued peace more than anything else.
+Zweig contemplates that it must now be difficult for the generation after him to live through crises and catastrophes and still maintain optimism, but his generation witnessed a rapid improvement in living conditions, a series of discoveries and innovations, and the liberation of youth.
+Optimism itself thwarted any attempt to seek peace between nations—each believing that the other side valued peace more than anything else, and that social progress was inevitable.
+He describes the Redl affair represents the first event in which tensions were palpable.
+When he visits the cinema in Tours, he was amazed to see that the hatred displayed against Kaiser Wilhelm II had already spread throughout France.